KES 100,000 take-home

 NSSF provides pension and benefits; both employer and employee contribute 6% of pensionable pay up to the statutory ceiling.
 This fund operates under the NSSF Act 2013, which makes contributions mandatory for formal sector workers in Kenya.
 It ensures long-term financial security through retirement savings and other social protections.

-For a gross salary 100k, understanding NSSF helps compute your take-home pay accurately alongside other statutory deductions like PAYE and NHIF.
+For a gross salary 100k, understanding NSSF helps compute your take-home pay accurately alongside other statutory deductions like PAYE and SHIF.
 Employers match employee contributions, doubling the fund input.
 This setup supports your net salary Kenya planning, especially with the 1.5% housing levy Kenya in play.

 Contributions factor into your salary slip Kenya, showing clear payslip deductions.
 Workers on a Kenya salary structure benefit from this mandatory pension scheme.
 It integrates with voluntary EPF contributions or registered pension schemes for better retirement coverage.